Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Diet

-Tricolored HeronThe tricolored heron wades in the water in search of prey.
-It mostly eats fish but it also eats amphibians, insects, and crustaceans.
+Tricolored HeronThe tricolored heron wades in shallow water in search of prey.
+Most of its diet is made up of fish, but it also eats amphibians, insects, and crustaceans.
+Sometimes the tri-colored heron strides or runs through the water with its wings stretched out in an attempt to flush out prey.

 Life Cycle

 Tricolored Heron The nesting territory is selected by the male.
-The female lays three to four eggs on a nest of sticks placed on a bed of reeds or in a tree.
+The female lays 3-4 eggs on a nest of sticks placed on a bed of reeds or in a tree.
 Both the male and female build the nest and incubate the eggs.
-The chicks hatch in about three weeks.
+The chicks hatch in about 3 weeks.
 Both parents care for the chicks and feed them regurgitated food.
 The chicks fledge in a little over a month.

 Behavior